codeasaglacier/Sprint-Challenge-React-Wars/Answers.md

 1. Describe props.

-A component used to pass state from component to component.
+A object used to pass state from component to component.

 1. What are side effects, and how do you sync effects in a React component to state or prop changes?

 Anything affecting some other thing outside the scope of the function itself.
-Side effectscan be managed using the useEffect hook.
+Side effects can be managed using the useEffect hook.